Syrian government falls to fast-moving rebels, ending 50 years of iron rule by the Assad family

 A statement from the Alawite sect — to which Assad belongs and which has formed the core of his base — called on young Syrians to be “calm, rational and prudent and not to be dragged into what tears apart the unity of our country.”

-He later told Saudi television network Al-Arabiyya that he does not know where Assad and the defense minister are.
+The prime minister had earlier told the Al Arabiya news network that he does not know where Assad and the defense minister are.
 He said he lost communication with Assad late Saturday.

 Rami Abdurrahman of the Syrian Observatory for Human Rights told The Associated Press that Assad took a flight Sunday from Damascus.